sagorbrur/bntransformer/README.md

 ## Usage
 ### Usage Notes
-- All below task are using default model for Bengali tokenization, question answering, name entity recognition, translation.
+- All below task are using default model for Bengali tokenization, question answering, name entity recognition, translation, text generation.
 You can find default model link [here](#Default-Inference-Models).

 - You can pass your own trained **local transformers model** or **huggingface model hub model**.
 All you need to pass that model while calling the base class.